Space Shuttle Columbia: Final mission and disaster

-The report delved deeply into the underlying organizational and cultural issues that the board believed contributed to the accident.
+The report delved deeply into the underlying organizational and cultural issues the board believed contributed to the accident.
 The report was highly critical of NASA's decision-making and risk-assessment processes.
-Further, the board determined that, unlike NASA's early claims, a rescue mission would have been possible using the Shuttle Atlantis, which was essentially ready for launch and might have saved the Columbia crew members.
+Further, the report outlined several potential options for saving the crew which NASA had not considered during the mission, such as a potential rescue with the shuttle Atlantis (then being prepped for launch for STS-114), or in-flight repairs for the damaged wing.
 The nearly 84,000 pieces of collected debris of the vessel are stored in a large room on the 16th-floor of the Vehicle Assembly Building at the Kennedy Space Center.
 The collection was opened to the media once and has since been open only to researchers.
-Unlike Challenger, which had a replacement orbiter built, Columbia did not.
+Unlike Challenger, for which a replacement orbiter was built, Columbia was not replaced.

 The seven crew members who died aboard this final mission were: Rick Husband, Commander; William C. McCool, Pilot; Michael P. Anderson, Payload Commander/Mission Specialist 3; David M. Brown, Mission Specialist 1; Kalpana Chawla, Mission Specialist 2; Laurel Clark, Mission Specialist 4; and Ilan Ramon, Payload Specialist 1.

 Tributes and memorials

 Patricia Huffman Smith Museum

 The debris field encompassed hundreds of miles across Texas extending into Louisiana and Arkansas.
 The nose cap and remains of all seven crew members were found in Sabine County, East Texas.

-To honor those who lost their lives aboard the shuttle and during the recovery efforts, the Patricia Huffman Smith NASA Museum "Remembering Columbia" was opened in Hemphill, Sabine County, Texas.
-The museum tells the story of Space Shuttle Columbia explorations throughout all its missions, including the final STS-107.
+The Patricia Huffman Smith NASA Museum "Remembering Columbia" was opened in Hemphill, Sabine County.
+The museum documents Columbia explorations throughout all its missions, including the final STS-107.
 Its exhibits also show the efforts of local citizens during the recovery period of the Columbia shuttle debris and its crew's remains.
 An area is dedicated to each STS-107 crew member, and also to the Texas Forest Service helicopter pilot who died in the recovery effort.
 The museum houses many objects and artifacts from NASA and its contractors, the families of the STS-107 crew and other individuals.
 The crew's families contributed personal items of the crew members to be on permanent display.
-The museum features two interactive simulator displays that emulate activities of the shuttle and orbiter.
-The digital learning center and its classroom provide educational opportunities for all ages.
+The museum features two interactive simulator displays that emulate activities of the shuttle and orbiter, and the digital learning center and its classroom provide educational opportunities.